-You might think a forest is simply a group of trees – but it’s not that simple!
-So what is a forest?
+You might think a forest is simply a group of trees, but it’s not that simple.
+So: what is a forest?

 - The leaf canopy controls the light levels.

-Forests don’t grow everywhere on earth.
+Forests don’t grow everywhere on Earth.
 For an ecosystem this complex to develop, certain conditions must be met:

 - There must be a minimum amount of annual precipitation.
 Depending on the temperatures and the type of trees, this amount of rain and snow can vary.
 If there is not enough rainfall, savannahs or steppes form instead.

-Of course, many parts of the world have these conditions in abundance – according to the WWF, forests cover about 30 percent of the worldwide land area.
+Of course, many parts of the world have these conditions in abundance.
+According to the WWF, forests cover about 30 percent of the worldwide land area.

-Coniferous, Deciduous, and Mixed Forests
+Coniferous, Deciduous and Mixed

 The four layers also differ depending on which trees dominate a region.
-In general, botanists distinguish between coniferous (or softwood), deciduous (or hardwood), and mixed forests, with different distributions throughout America’s 800 million acres of forest.
+In general, botanists distinguish between coniferous (or softwood), deciduous (or hardwood) and mixed forests, with different distributions throughout America’s 800 million acres of forest.